antoinecollet5/lbfgsb/README.rst

 Although there are many implementations or ports (wrappings) of the lbfgsb code, as evidenced by the list compiled by `Jonathan Schilling <https://github.com/jonathanschilling/L-BFGS-B>`_, in the vast majority, these are merely interfaces (wrapper) to access highly optimized Fortran or C code.
-In Python, for example, this is the case for `scipy <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html>`_.
+In Python, for example, this is the case for `Scipy <https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html>`_.
 These codes mainly date back to the 90s and are difficult to understand, and therefore difficult to maintain or modify.
 Incidentally, the only other python implementation we know of to date, by `Avieira <https://github.com/avieira/python_lbfgsb>`_, is not very optimized and under GPL3 license,